mattermost/mattermost-developer-documentation/site/content/contribute/more-info/webapp/e2e-testing.md

 ### Submitting your pull request (PR)

-Refer to {{< newtabref href="https://github.com/mattermost/mattermost-webapp/pull/5891/files" title="this pull request" >}} as a guide on how to write and submit an end-to-end testing PR.
+Check out the PR for {{<newtabref href="https://github.com/mattermost/mattermost-server/issues/18184" title=`Write Webapp E2E with Cypress: "MM-T642 Attachment does not collapse" #18184`>}} at: {{<newtabref href="https://github.com/mattermost/mattermost-webapp/pull/11231" title=" MM-T642: Attachment does not collapse - Cypress Webapp E2E Test #11231">}}.
+You can also refer to {{< newtabref href="https://github.com/mattermost/mattermost-webapp/pull/5891/files" title="this pull request" >}} as a guide on how to write and submit an end-to-end testing PR.

 ### Troubleshooting
 #### Test(s) failing due to a known issue